maniacalhamster/MGT45/w5tue.md

 ## 3. Explain characteristics of major types of stock issued by corporations.
 Stock is the currency of ownership

+**Stock**: ownership of a corp represented by shares that are a claim on the corps earnings and assets.
+A share or portion of ownership.
+Proportion of ownership is determined by # shares owned.
+   - Essence of capitalism

+**Classes of stock** - Common and Preferred
+   - **Common**: usually entitles in matters taken up at shareholder meetings or by proxy
+     - buy/sell stock
+     - share in distribution of profits from dividends
+     - share in distribution of assets in the case of liquidation meaning if the company goes out of business
+     - Vote on sigificant matters that affect corporate charter
+     - participate in election of board of directors
+   - **Preferred**: gen not voting rights but higher prio on
+     - dividend distributions
+     - distribution of asserts in case of liquidation (going out of business)
+     > claims on assets/earnings whereby dividends must be paid on preferred stock before any can be paid on common stock

+75% companies without preferred stock

+> many times preferred stock has a richer and more consistent dividend.
+Like a hybrid between share of stock + bond

+NOTE: A corporation can authorize additional classes of stock, each with its own set of contractual rights

+**Outstanding shares**: portions of onership owned by stockholders.
+Shares of stock IN MARKET

+**Market price/Price per Share (PPS)**: price of each share of stock int eh open market
+   - changes every business day.

+**Initial Public Offering (IPO)**: first sale of corporation's stock to the public

+**Secondary Offering**: subsequent sales of stock to public

+**Market Value or Market Cap(italization)**: number of shares multiplied by market price.
+(PPS * num_outstanding_shares)

+Categories of shares:
+- **Authorzed Shares**: max num of shares of capital stock that can be sold to the public
+  - **Issued & Outstanding Shares**: sold auth shares
+  - **Unissued**: not-outstanding auth shares

 ## 4. Explain treasury stock

+**Treasy Stock**: Issued stock that have been reacquired by the corporation

+No voting/dividend rights

+Reasons to buy back their own stock?
+- Funding Employee stock option plans
+- Increase earnings per share (EPS)
+  - Net Income / # Shares
+- Supporting the stock price
+- Avoid hostile takeover

 ## 5. Explain the effects of declaring and paying cash dividends on a company's financial statements

+- Not required to pay dividends
+- Declaring dividend --> legal obligation
+- Investors can benefit by growth & income
+- Companies that have increased annual dividend every year for at least 25
+- A show of financial strength

+3 Important Dates
+- Declaration Date: Transaction needed
+  - record liability for dividend
+- Date of Record: No transaction required.
+- Payment Date: Transaction Needed
+  - Record payment of cash to stockholders

 ## 6. Explain the effects of stock splits on a company's financial statements

+- Same market cap, but lower market price makes ownership more affordable
+- Arguably cosmetic but also psychological
+- Replace existing shares with greater number new shares
+  - any ratio to 1
+  - commonly 2:1
+  - can also have reverse splits

+- Normally use stock splits to reduce market price per share of outstanding stock (Amazon 20:1)

+- num outstanding shares ++ | proportionate | price per share --

+- retained earnings not affected

+- usually welcomed by market (sign of strength)